This article explains how to export (backup) or import (restore) device drivers using Windows 11.

 How to import device drivers on Windows 11

-Once the drivers are exported, you use the commands below to import them.
-Again, open the Command Prompt as administrator, then run the commands below to import all drivers.
+Once the drivers are exported, you can import them using the commands below.
+Again, open the Command Prompt as an administrator, then run the commands below to import all drivers.

 pnputil /add-driver "full_path_to_import_folder\*.inf" /subdirs /install /reboot